OliverB21/blog/_posts/2024-06-01-shinyhunters-week-of-breaches.md

 - Tokopedia, 91 million personal details breached from the Indonesian e-commerce company in 2020. ([<ins>see here</ins>](https://gizmodo.com/a-notorious-hacker-gang-claims-to-be-selling-data-on-70-1847527860))
 - Microsoft, where the group claimed they had stolen 500GB of data from the tech giant's private GitHub repos in the same month as the Tokopedia breach. ([<ins>see here</ins>](https://techgenix.com/microsofts-github-account-breached/))

-As it goes with many of these groups, sometimes referred to as Advanced Persistent Threats (APTs), not much is known about who exactly they are or where they operate from.
+As it goes with many of these groups, sometimes referred to as APTs (Advanced Persistent Threats), not much is known about who exactly they are or where they operate from.
 It's likely an international affair, although we do know [one French member pleaded guilty](https://cyberwarzone.com/shinyhunters-22-year-old-member-pleads-guilty-to-cyber-extortion-causing-6-million-in-damage/) in the US to $6m in damamges as a result of some of these attacks.
 While we don't know exactly who they are, we do know their motivation: money.

 ## Why
 Groups that undertake large scale data breaches like these rarely have a motivation that isn't money.
 Cyber criminals that aim to disrupt for the sake of activism, revenge or pretty much any other motivation aside from nation state actors won't have the funding or skills to pull of attacks on this scale.
 So the why?
 Certainly money.